Not sure how to start selling your products online? Follow these six steps:

 Final shipping costs depend on the distance and how quickly customers want to receive the products.

-For more info on Shopify selling and marketing, check out these resources from WebFX.
+For more info on how to sell online with Shopify, check out these resources from WebFX.

 Want an easy-to-use interface that lets you quickly boost online sales?
 Shopify is a good option for small and midsize businesses offering a variety of unique products!

-A relatively new online marketplace, Target+ allows third-party sellers to sell on Target.com.
+A relatively new online marketplace, Target Plus™ allows third-party sellers to sell on Target.com.

 The platform expands Target.com’s product offerings in categories like home furnishings, toys, electronics, and sporting goods.

-Unlike other online marketplace platforms, Target+ is invite-only.
+Unlike other online marketplace platforms, Target Plus™ is invite-only.

 To become a Target supplier, you must uphold the company’s values, which include: